Skip to content

 40. RSPO-certified within three years of joining the RSPO or by November 2010, for companies joining prior to finalisation of the RSPO certification systems in November 2007?

-2015 - The 2021 ACOP state that the company achieve its first RSPO P&C certification in 2015 after three years.
+2015 - The RSPO ACOP 2022 states that the company achieve its first RSPO P&C certification in 2015 after three years.

 • Y